zhasnain-mufin/Dependency-Check_Action/readme.md

 # How does it work?

-The action receives three parameters: Project name, scanpath and report format, but more parameters can be added as optional.
+The action has three required parameters:

+- `project`: the project name
+- `path`: the scanpath
+- `format`: the report format

+Additionally, you can specify:

+- `out`: the output folder location relative to the github workspace, by default it will be `reports`
+- `args`: any remaining flags and parameters to the binary, check the [arguments page](https://jeremylong.github.io/DependencyCheck/dependency-check-cli/arguments.html) for valid options

 Example:
 ```